N. Gopi: Reception and influence

 Gopi's literary essays are considered original and are widely quoted.
 His commentaries to Vemana’s poems are considered comprehensive and modern.
 His prolific columns in various newspapers and magazines on subjects such as literature and current affairs were very well received.
 He is an orator and much sought after Personality among Telugu Literary and cultural Organizations.

 Gopi's extensive work on Vemana's poetry and his large poetry collection have been the subjects of various academic research.

 Research on Gopi’s works

-So far, 5 Ph.Ds and 4 M.Phils have been awarded in various universities for research work on Gopi's literature.
+So far, 5 Ph.D.s and 4 M.Phils have been awarded in various universities for research work on Gopi's literature.